 Owner/National Trainer Chris has been a police officer with the city of Mentor (OH) since 1997 and retired from Mentor Police Dept. in May of 2020.
 He currently works part time for Perry Village in Lake County where he is responsible for their firearms and active killer training.
 Chris served on the SWAT and Sniper teams from 2002-2016 and was the Sniper Team Leader from 2013 to 2016.
 Chris is a firearms instructor certified in revolver, semi-auto, shotgun, patrol rifle, sub-machine gun, and scoped rifle.
 He also holds other instructor certifications to include less lethal, diversionary devices, ALICE, and RAIDER (Solo response to an active killer).
 Chris is a graduate of the Force Science Certification Course.
 Chris became a certified RAIDER instructor in 2014 and has been teaching the instructor level classes nationally for the ALICE Training Institute since 2015.
 Prior to his work in law enforcement, Chris was an active member of the United States Navy where he served for six years.
 Four of those years were served as a Master-At-Arms.
 He was a Watch Commander and the team leader for the Security Alert Team.
 Chris had several overseas deployments to include Operation Desert Shield, Operation Desert Storm during the first Gulf war, and the Persian Gulf war.
 He received several Letters of Commendation, Letters of Appreciation, Enlisted Surface Warfare Specialist, and the Navy Achievement Medal.
 In 2018, Chris, along with his Wife, bought the RAIDER program from the ALICE Training Institute.
 He currently resides in Eastlake, Ohio with his Wife and two children.
 He continues to teach the RAIDER program nationally to Law Enforcement, Licensed Armed Security, and Military personnel.

 National Trainier Curtis Hall is currently the Jail Commander for the Franklin County Sheriff’s Office in Ottawa Ks.
 He has served the county since 1998.
 He currently is the lead firearms instructor and oversees most training aspects for the Sheriff’s Office.
 Curtis started as a Corrections Officer in the Adult Detention Center then went to Patrol, Drug Enforcement Unit, Patrol Sgt., Patrol Lieutenant, Interim Communications Director.
 Curtis has spent 10 years on the Special Tactics and Rescue Team and still assists with training for the team.
 Curtis has been certified to instruct A.L.I.C.E. and R.A.I.D.E.R. and has implemented both for Franklin County.
 Curtis has been instructing R.A.I.D.E.R. and Alice nationally since 2014.

-National Trainer Mike Sevel is a patrolman with The Willoughby Police Department in Willoughby, Ohio.
+National Trainer Mike Sevel is a Sergeant with The Willoughby Police Department in Willoughby, Ohio.
 He has been an officer since 2010.
 In his career Mike has served as an evidence technician, field training officer and RAIDER instructor.
 He was promoted to Sergeant on 12/1/2021 and is currently assigned to the Detective Bureau.
 He was awarded Officer of the Year for 2018.
 Mike has been an operator on the Western Lake County Emergency Response Team since 2015 and is also assigned as a Sniper.
-He has a Bachelors Degree from Tiffin University in Justice Administration.
+He has a Bachelor’s Degree from Tiffin University in Justice Administration.
 Mike is also a Force Science Institute Certification graduate.
 Mike lives in a suburb of Cleveland, Ohio with his wife and daughter.